Can we talk about how boring B2B content marketing is?

 But it’s also distracting, and it deserves to be made fun of.

-Another recent example of this I saw was in an article on Account-Based Marketing (or ABM).
+Another recent example of this I saw was in an article on Account-Based Marketing (or ABM), which is the current obsession of almost every marketer.

 If you’re unfamiliar, ABM is a cool and effective way to sell to businesses that use hyper-focused, personalized content.